The Sunshine Express

 It is also about visionary power and guardianship, the hawk is very protective of the young

 in its nest.
 It teaches us about providing for family and self.
 Hawk teaches us to be obser-

 vant and to pay attention to what we may overlook.
 This could mean a talent we don¡¯t use,

 a blessing for which we haven¡¯t expressed gratitude, or a message from Spirit.
 The hawk

 has keen eyesight, it is about opening our eyes and seeing that which is there to guide us.

 Hawk is also about new beginnings and always moving forward along the correct path.

-birthplace of The Sunshine Express.
+The Sunshine Express.